MULEDASTAGIRIREDDY/cmoscourse/README.md

-•Where curves cross nearly parallel → low gain → gradual transition •NMOS OFF + PMOS fully ON (Vin = 0) → intersection at Vout = Vdd •NMOS fully ON + PMOS OFF (Vin = Vdd) → intersection at Vout = 0 •In the middle (Vin ≈ Vdd/2) → both partially ON → intersection near Vdd/2 → inverter is in transition
+•Where curves cross nearly parallel → low gain → gradual transition •NMOS OFF + PMOS fully ON (Vin = 0) → intersection at Vout = Vdd •NMOS fully ON + PMOS OFF (Vin = Vdd) → intersection at Vout = 0 •In the middle (Vin = Vdd/2) → both partially ON → intersection near Vdd/2 → inverter is in transition

-Why This Graphical Method is Important
-This method gives us physical intuition that algebraic solutions can't easily provide.
-We can answer questions like:

 +If Vdd is reduced, how does the VTC shift? — Curves compress, Vm shifts, noise margins shrink +If PMOS width is doubled, what happens? — PMOS curves shift up, more current, Vm increases